 Energinet and the operator of the Non-Domestic Transmission System will exchange relevant information.
 On the basis of such information and the crisis plans, discussions on proper measures to solve the situation will take place.
 If such discussions should not lead to an acceptable result, Energinet is entitled to give reasonable instructions to the operator of the Non-Domestic Transmission System, including but not limited to instructions associated to the flow of Natural Gas through the Network Separation Point.
 Noncompliance with these instructions implies that Energinet is entitled to take certain reasonable and necessary measures.
 These measures will be communicated to all relevant players along with further instructions, if needed.

 Emergency

-More generally, Energinet’s and other players’ obligations in case of Emergency have been laid down in Executive Order No 1349 of 27th November 2023 and in the Danish Energy Agency’s emergency plan.
-The general obligations are clarified and supplemented below.

 Energinet’s rights and obligations